Home About Approach Cases Definitions Contact me Recommendations

 History part 1: ‘Where?’

-There is a very long list of neurological symptoms.
-Some localise to quite narrow territories, although others can arise from a wide range of anatomical sites.
+There is a very long list of neurological symptoms - I've listed some in the Definitions section.
+Some localise to quite narrow territories - such as monocular visual loss.
+Others can arise from a wide range of sites - such as difficulty using a hand.

-The history tells us what the symptoms are, and while we interview the patient, we should be aiming to map the symptoms to a given region of the nervous system - initially in broad terms (i.e. the rough ‘neighbourhood’) and then fine-tuning.
+The history tells us what the symptoms are, and as we take it we should be aiming to map the symptoms to a given region of the nervous system - initially in broad terms (i.e. the rough ‘neighbourhood’) and then fine-tuning.

 The crude localisation may be obvious immediately, for example a headache (nearly always cranial region), cognitive disorder (brain), or vertigo (vestibular system, brainstem or cerebellum).